WeatherLab/fsodoc/source/libraries/sessions.rst

 Session Preferences
 ===================

-CodeIgniter will usually make everything work out of the box.
+FSO will usually make everything work out of the box.
 However, Sessions are a very sensitive component of any application, so some careful configuration must be done.
 Please take your time to consider all of the options and their effects.